trtd56/Riiid/docs/my_solution.md

 # My Solution

-I train my model by using BigQuery ML because I wanted to study SQL.
+My main strategy is training my model by using BigQuery ML because I wanted to learn it.
 I think it was a good way for me.
 And one other good thing about BigQuery ML is I can use all data to train.

 ## Model
 ### XGBoost
 It looks that most people use LGBM but I use XGBoost.
 I'm not familiar GBDT algorithm, I hear that LGBM is better than XGBoost.
 Unfortunately, BigQuery ML only has XGBoost.
-So, I use XGBoost. (prioritized studying SQL)
+So, I use XGBoost.

 BigQuery ML has other ML models.
 For example, Logistic Regression, ARIMA, and Neural Network.
 I tried them but XGBoost was best.